 Satan: An Evil Influence on Nations

-A consideration of several passages of scripture forces one to the conclusion that God has allowed Satan to exert his influence upon nations as well as individuals.
+Several passages of scripture force us to the conclusion that God has permitted Satan to exert his influence on nations as well as individuals.
 The devil is characterized as the “ruler of this world” (Jn.
-12:31), and the “god of this world” (2 Cor.
+12:31) and the “god of this world” (2 Cor.
 4:4).

-The malignant politico-religious force described by Paul in 2 Thessalonians, chapter 2, is said to be “according to the working of Satan” (v.
+The malignant politico-religious force described by Paul in 2 Thessalonians 2 is said to be “according to the working of Satan” (v.
 9).
-Yet, significantly, such was by the concession of God.
+Yet, significantly, this was by the concession of God.
 The expression “God sendeth” (v.
 11) is an idiom which signifies permission — not the actual dispatch of a lie (cf. Tit.
 1:2; Heb.
 6:18).

-Moreover, in the book of Revelation it is the “dragon” (Satan — 20:2) who empowers the “beast” (certain political forces) in his opposition to God’s people (Rev. 13:4).
+Moreover, in the book of Revelation, it is the “dragon” (Satan — Rev. 20:2) who empowers the beast (certain political forces) in his opposition to God’s people (Rev. 13:4).

 So, what are we to make of these facts?
 The following conclusions seem certain.